Graph homomorphism: Definitions

 The above definition is extended to directed graphs.
 Then, for a homomorphism f : G → H, (f(u),f(v)) is an arc (directed edge) of H whenever (u,v) is an arc of G.

-There is an injective homomorphism from G to H (i.e., one that never maps distinct vertices to one vertex) if and only if G is a subgraph of H.
+There is an injective homomorphism from G to H (i.e., one that maps distinct vertices in G to distinct vertices in H) if and only if G is isomorphic to a subgraph of H.